 - Pace yourself - acknowledge you will have days when pain and fatigue are out of control and days when you can be productive.

-- Manage your condition well, through keeping your lymphatics healthy, using compression, making good food choices and using some form or physical movement.
+- Decide to actively manage your condition, through keeping your lymphatics healthy, using compression, making good food choices, and incorporating physical activity in each day

-- Learn ways to accept yourself through use of self-esteem and mindfulness exercises.
+- Learn ways to accept yourself and build your self-esteem

-- Don’t let Lipoedema define who you are.
+- Do not let lipoedema define who you are.